 - Double click on the graph.
 In the Plot Details dialog, you can customize the graph as follows.

 Note that only OpenGL of 2.1 or higher version supports 3D transparency in Origin9.0.
-You can select Tools: 3D OpenGL Settings from Origin menu to see your OpenGL version, if your OpenGL version is lower than 2.1, you should ignore the setting for 3D transparency in Step 3.2.
+You can select Preferences: 3D OpenGL Settings from Origin menu to see your OpenGL version, if your OpenGL version is lower than 2.1, you should ignore the setting for 3D transparency in Step 3.2.

 - Select Layer1 in the left panel, click Size/Speed tab, clear Worksheet data, maximum points per curve check box in the Speed Mode, Skip Points if needed group.
 Click Lighting tab, choose Directional in the Mode group, and select blue color as Ambient color in the Light Color group.